-The advent of neural network (NN) has greatly enhanced and revolutionized the Artificial Intelligence.
-Even though the research of neural network can be traced back to early 1980 by Hinton et al., its power began to appear only in recent decades.
-NN model has been immersed in many area of AI including cv, nlp, speech and reinforcement learning etc. and has witnessed thrill and many recent breakthroughs in AI development.
-Although realistic NN works very well, unfortunately, it still defies rigorous mathematical understanding.
+The advent of neural networks (NNs) has greatly enhanced and revolutionized artificial intelligence.
+Although research on neural networks can be traced back to the early 1980s with Hinton et al., their power only began to emerge in recent decades.
+NN models have been immersed in many areas of AI, including computer vision, natural language processing, speech, reinforcement learning, etc., and have witnessed thrilling breakthroughs in AI development.
+Although realistic NNs work very well in practice, they still defy rigorous mathematical understanding.

-Recently there are a surge of research on theoretic foundation of NN.
-One of them is regarding the training dynamics in neural network especially for stochastic gradient descent algorithm.
-For example,~\citep{jin2017escape} shows that noise SGD can escape from saddle points.~\citep{fang2019sharp} explains that SGD can also escape from saddle points in a large probability.
-Many works~\citep{zhou2019sgd,mertikopoulos2020almost,du2018gradient,arora2019fine,du2019gradient,rotskoff2022trainability,bao2023global} show that SGD can converge to global minimal points under certain conditions.
+Recently, there has been a surge of research on the theoretical foundations of NNs.
+One line of research concerns the training dynamics of neural networks, especially for stochastic gradient descent (SGD) algorithms.
+For example,~\citet{jin2017escape} shows that noisy SGD can escape from saddle points.~\citet{fang2019sharp} explains that SGD can also escape from saddle points with high probability.
+Many works~\citet{zhou2019sgd,mertikopoulos2020almost,du2018gradient,arora2019fine,du2019gradient,rotskoff2022trainability,bao2023global} show that SGD can converge to global minima under certain conditions.

-To tackle this problem one way is to consider its continuous version, that is, to come up with an appropriate definition of continuous limitation when the width or depth approach to infinity, and study the training dynamics of SGD in such limitation.
-The efficiency and power of this method is that it can be often casted as a stochastic ordinary differential equation or partial differential equation problem that forms a beautiful mathematical framework and so can leverage strong mathematical tools to solve them.
-The original discrete version can be recovered and derived lastly by sampling from some probability distributions or discretization of the continuous or differentiable equations.
+To tackle this problem, one approach is to consider its continuous version, i.e., to formulate an appropriate definition of the continuous limit when the width or depth approaches infinity, and study the training dynamics of SGD in such a limit.
+The efficiency and power of this method lie in the fact that it can often be cast as a stochastic ordinary differential equation or partial differential equation problem, forming a beautiful mathematical framework that can leverage strong mathematical tools.
+The original discrete version can be recovered and derived by sampling from probability distributions or discretizing the continuous or differentiable equations.